MR314CKHAT/Osintgram2.0/Updated !!! README.md

 presss f12 got to application -> storage -> cookies and copy your session ID

-echo "IG_SESSIONID=SESSIONID" > .env # for sessionid paste ur sessionid
+echo "IG_SESSIONID=SESSIONID" > .env # for sessionid paste ur sessionid this sessionid is only valid for a period of time, if its not valid anymore u have to get a new sessionid and change it in the .env file

 Usage: